Cassini-UVIS/users_guide/03_calibration.md

 interpolate_nans2,arrcal_fuv,arrcali_fuv
 ```

-<mark>Figure</mark> 3.4 shows images of the calibrated EUV and FUV arrays along with the average spectrum for each channel.
+{numref}`fig:example-data-calibrated` shows images of the calibrated EUV and FUV arrays along with the average spectrum for each channel.
 Here we have converted the units from kilorayleigh per angstrom to rayleigh per angstrom, and scaled the results from 0 to 2.
 An analysis of this dataset is reported in Ajello et al (2012).
 Aeronomers are typically familiar with the rayleigh unit, but researchers in other disciplines, who are also users of UVIS data, may not be.